jasondchambers/mydevenv/README.md

 #### O/S

 Omarchy is now my preferred primary OS.
-I still use macOS for some workflows and so require consistency for when I need to do some things on macOS.
+I still use macOS for some workflows and when I'm on the road (I don't have a Linux laptop at the moment) and so require consistency for when I need to do some things on macOS.
 Eventually, I intend to migrate away from macOS (after 20 years).

 #### IDE